Kobe Bryant Made a Heartwarming (and Later Heartbreaking) Gesture to Shaquille O’Neal After the Duo Shared MVP Honors at the 2009 NBA All-Star Game

 Kobe Bryant and Shaquille O’Neal are easily one of the most dominant duos in NBA history.
 The pair won three consecutive NBA titles with the Los Angeles Lakers in the early 2000s before a bitter feud led to Shaq being traded to the Miami Heat.
 However, nearly five years after their famous break-up, Shaq and Kobe teamed up one final time during the 2009 NBA All-Star Game, a game in which the two were named co-MVPs.

-While seeing the two work together on the court one final time was truly special, what happened afterward was even better as Bryant gifted O’Neal the trophy to give to his son, Shareef, a gesture made all the more heartwarming (and also heartbreaking) as Shaq’s son may have been the final person Kobe messaged before his tragic death in January 2020.
+Seeing the two work together on the court one final time was truly special.
+However, what happened afterward was even better as Bryant gifted O’Neal the trophy to give to his son, Shareef.
+This gesture was all the more heartwarming (and heartbreaking) as Shaq’s son may have been the final person Kobe messaged before his tragic death in January 2020.

 Shaquille O’Neal and Kobe Bryant were named co-MVPs of the 2009 NBA All-Star Game

-The East jumped out to a 20-10 lead, at which point Jackson inserted Shaq into the game, marking the first time that Bryant and O’Neal shared the court as teammates since Game 5 of the 2004 NBA Finals.
-The West promptly went on a 19-0 run to take the lead and went on to win in a walk, 146-119.
+The East jumped out to a 20-10 lead, at which point Jackson inserted Shaq into the game.
+This marked the first time Bryant and O’Neal shared the court as teammates since Game 5 of the 2004 NBA Finals.
+The West promptly went on a 19-0 run to take the lead and went on to win 146-119.

-Kobe scored 27 points on 12-for-23 shooting while Shaq went for 17, missing just one of nine shots in 11 minutes.
+Kobe scored 27 points on 12-for-23 shooting.
+Shaq went for 17, missing just one of nine shots in 11 minutes.
 The two were named co-MVPs, each winning the award for a third time.

 Kobe Bryant gave the 2009 NBA All-Star Game trophy to Shaq to give to his son, Shareef

-Kobe embraced Shareef as if he were his own son and in an incredibly heartwarming gesture, as Shaq once revealed in an incredible one-on-one interview with Bryant (which you can view above), Kobe told his former Lakers running mate to take the All-Star Game MVP trophy and give it to Shareef.
+Kobe embraced Shareef as if he were his own son.
+In an incredibly heartwarming gesture, as Shaq once revealed in an incredible one-on-one interview with Bryant (which you can view above), Kobe told his former Lakers running mate to take the All-Star Game MVP trophy and give it to Shareef.
 Here’s how the exchange between the two all-time greats went down: